+For detention at the border, the Aliens Act does not contain any reference to less coercive measures or to an individual assessment prior to applying detention at the border.
+UNHCR has stated that this provision does not offer sufficient guarantees against arbitrary detention.
 While detention was originally provided for those who applied for asylum invoking manifestly unfounded grounds, asylum procedures at the border are now generally considered to be procedures on the access of irregular immigrants to the territory, thus allowing detention until a decision has been made on this (or until the maximum detention period has elapsed).
-The detention measure is not evaluated on its necessity or proportionality by the AO, and the judicial review is mostly limited to the question of legality (see Procedural Safeguards: Judicial Review).1
+The detention measure is not evaluated on its necessity or proportionality by the Immigration Office, and the judicial review is mostly limited to the question of legality (see Procedural Safeguards: Judicial Review).

 “Full implementation of the obligation under the European regulations to develop less coercive measures for detention effectively and apply them.
 To this end, the feasibility of the various possible alternatives to detention examined, building on already existing studies.
 These include return homes, regular administrative and/or police controls, house arrest, bail and electronic surveillance.
 It will be sought be sought to develop and apply viable alternatives to detention that have an effective return result, without creating an organized policy of tolerance.
 These alternatives will be evaluated in a systematic manner in order to adjust them if necessary”: Chamber of Representatives, Policy Note on asylum and migration, 4 November 2020, available in Dutch and French, available at: https://bit.ly/3sJdgMd, 35.
 This ambition was repeated in the Policy note of 2021.

 Information provided by the Cabinet of the Secretary of State Sammy Mahdi.